 The graph below illustrates the size of the City's debt portfolio and the dollar volume of debt issued in each of the last ten years.

-City Debt Portfolio and Debt Issuance History
+City Debt Portfolio and Debt Issuance History Fiscal Year 1999-2000 through Fiscal Year 2008-09

 2. Debt Administration